Low Gain Avalanche Detectors for the HADES reaction time (T$_0$) detector upgrade: Experimental Setup

 The concept of two stages of amplification is shown in Fig.~\ref{fig_fee}.
 It has been developed for the scCVD diamond sensors~\cite{Ref_Hades_di_mips} with a small strip capacitance of about 0.6~pF.
 The first stage, mounted as close as possible to the sensor, with relatively large input impedance (kOhm), integrates the signal whereas the second stage provides L-R shaping determining the rise-time and baseline return.
 The system is based on discrete transistor types BFP720 and BFP840.
-Prior starting the experiment, the amplifying system has been activated and a temperature stability test has been carried out.
+A temperature stability test for the on board detector electronics has been carried out.
 Fig.~\ref{fig_temp_distribution} shows the temperature distribution on the circuit board in vacuum at nominal operation voltage of 1.5 V after 10 hours of operation.
-While the transistor regions show a temperature of about 42$^\circ$ Celsius, the sensor remains cooler, with a temperature of about 34$^\circ$ Celsius.
+While the transistor regions show a temperature of about 42$^\circ$ Celsius, the sensor remains cooler.
 Tests carried out in a dark container in air at room temperature showed a similar temperature distribution, and the absolute values did not differ by more than 3 degrees.
 Therefore, the beam tests were carried out without active cooling.
-However, for the final T$_0$ detector a cooling system is planned due to factor $2$ more channels.\\ Using the diagram presented in Fig.~\ref{fig_fee} the system's response to the LGAD signal for MIPs was simulated and is shown in Fig.~\ref{fig_sim_signal}.
+However, for the final T$_0$ detector a cooling system is planned.\\ Using the diagram presented in Fig.~\ref{fig_fee} the system's response to the LGAD signal for MIPs was simulated and is shown in Fig.~\ref{fig_sim_signal}.
 As an input to the simulation, a fast current pulse with an amplitude of -16~$\mu$A and a fall time of 1.2~ns was used.
 It corresponds to a charge of about 10~fC, which is generated by the LGAD sensor with a gain of 20 after passing of a minimal ionizing particle.
 The transistor temperature used in this simulation was set to 40$^\circ$ Celsius.
 For the mentioned input signal and the operational temperature, the simulated signal-to-noise (S/N) ratio of 163 and the noise level (RMS) of about 1.6~mV were obtained.
 Laboratory measurements show a noise level of 1.7-1.8~mV (RMS).
 The detector described above was exposed to a proton beam of 1.92~GeV kinetic energy at COSY in J\"{u}lich.
 The analog signals from the LGAD sensor, operated at a gain of 20 after two amplification stages biased at 1.5~V, are illustrated in Fig.~\ref{fig_scope}.
 As seen in the picture, the amplitude's most probable value (MPV) is located around 250 mV, consistent with the amplitude of the simulated electronics response to signals from the LGAD detector.
-The long tail present in the signal comes from incorrect matching of the second stage of the amplifier to the strip capacitance and can be improved significantly, as discussed in the outlook.
+The long tail present in the signal comes from incorrect matching of the second stage of the amplifier to the strip capacitance and can be improved significantly.
 In our prototype system, only 16 strips, due to the limited channels on the PCB (see Fig.~\ref{fig_ufsd_on_pcb_large}), located in the middle area of each sensor were bonded to amplifiers.
 Analog signals from the sensor after two amplification stages, with a shape illustrated in Fig.~\ref{fig_scope}, were sent to the signal discrimination boards, as shown in Fig.~\ref{fig_3d_setup}.